programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 [^6]: This sub-lesson on importing real-world geographic data into 0 A.D. to create realistic historical scenarios is based on the [Youtube channel Tom 0AD's comprehensive video tutorial on terrain importing](https://youtu.be/yBFdxOE7UFw) and ["Palaxin's Heightmap Guide" in the Wildfire Games Forum](https://wildfiregames.com/forum/topic/20786-palaxins-heightmap-guide/).
 Additionally, I am indebted to my international colleagues who provided feedback after my November 19, 2023 presentation “How to Incorporate Real-world Data into the Scholarship-Aware and Libre Computer Game 0 A.D. for Ancient History and Language Instruction” in the Digital Humanities in Biblical, Early Jewish, and Christian Studies Unit at the 2023 Annual Meeting of the [Society of Biblical Literature](https://sbl-site.org/) in San Antonio, Texas.

-[^7]: As of March 2025, the Wikipedia article about the site of Mont Beuvray is only available in French.
+[^7]: As of May 2025, the Wikipedia article about the site of Mont Beuvray is only available in French.

 [^8]: Different releases of GIMP can have minor variations in specific language, UI elements, etc. Keep that in mind if anything might look slightly different in this tutorial's screenshots of GIMP (which were taken in Debian 12 with the version of GIMP that is available in the official Debian repository) relative to what you see in your own GIMP installation.